HirokiHamaguchi/scipy-issue-about-l-bfgs-b/profiling-and-benchmarking/README.md

 Let us investigate the implementation of L-BFGS-B to understand why `formk` and `subsm` dominate the profile.
 The implementation of L-BFGS-B is in [`scipy/optimize/src/lbfgsb.c`](https://github.com/scipy/scipy/blob/41eeb590207dc4d8517abd90fc824a3a240832b5/scipy/optimize/src/lbfgsb.c).

+Here, a correction pair consists of the step `s = x_new - x_old` and gradient difference `y = g_new - g_old`; `S` and `Y` store the most recent `s` and `y` vectors, `maxcor` is the memory limit, and `col` is the number currently stored.
+Free variables can move within the current subspace, whereas active variables are fixed at a bound.
+The generalized Cauchy point is found along the projected-gradient path and determines this free/active split.
+The compact matrix is a small matrix, sized in terms of `maxcor`, that represents the limited-memory Hessian information.

 The key point is that, once at least one correction pair has been stored, the unconstrained path skips the generalized Cauchy-point computation but continues to use the subspace-minimization machinery.